 Ryder Architecture’s Liverpool team are cycling 7,194 miles for charity from their office to their overseas base in Hong Kong... without moving an inch.

-Ryder Architecture’s cycle team gathered at one of its key UK projects, One West Regent Street, a 135,000 sqft Grade A office development in Glasgow, before heading off on a 870 mile UK challenge.
+Ryder Architecture’s cycle team gathered at one of its key UK projects, One West Regent Street, before heading off on a 870 mile UK challenge.